-Bishop Quinn was opposed to the Sisters’ system of governance from their Mother House in Adelaide and wanted the Sisters in his diocese to be under his control.
+Bishop Quinn was opposed to the Sisters’ system of governance from their Mother House in Adelaide and wanted the sisters in his diocese to be under his control.
 He gave the Sisters the option of staying in Bathurst as a Diocesan Institute under his authority or leaving the diocese.
-By early in 1876 all but one of the professed sisters had returned to Adelaide.
-Sister Hyacinth Quinlan remained to train as Sisters of Saint Joseph in his Diocesan Institute the group of young Irish women the bishop had brought to the diocese to assist in staffing his Catholic schools.
-Later these sisters established Congregations in Wanganui NZ in 1880, Goulburn in 1882, Lochinvar in 1883 and in Tasmania in 1887.
+By early 1876, all but one of the professed sisters had returned to Adelaide.
+Sister Hyacinth Quinlan remained to train as a Sisters of Saint Joseph in his Diocesan Institute, the group of young Irish women the bishop had brought to the diocese to assist in staffing his Catholic schools.
+Later these sisters established Congregations in Whanganui, New Zealand in 1880, Goulburn in 1882, Lochinvar in 1883 and in Tasmania in 1887.

-In the 1930s the Sisters assumed responsibility for St Margaret’s Hospital in Darlinghurst which had been established in 1894 by Mrs Gertrude Abbott.
-In NSW Sisters have also been involved in a correspondence school for the religious education of children, motor missions, teacher training, parish work, chaplaincies, pastoral care in parishes, schools, refugee centres and aged care facilities, working among aboriginal and migrant communities, spiritual guidance, and education in justice and ecology.
+In the 1930s, the Sisters assumed responsibility for St Margaret’s Hospital in Darlinghurst which had been established in 1894 by Mrs Gertrude Abbott.
+In New South Wales, Sisters have also been involved in a correspondence school for the religious education of children, motor missions, teacher training, parish work, chaplaincies, pastoral care in parishes, schools, refugee centres and aged care facilities, working among aboriginal and migrant communities, spiritual guidance, and education in justice and ecology.

 The Sisters of Saint Joseph arrived in Goulburn on 13 August 1882